StormFireFox1/Refuge/content/post/2019-08-18-arch-linux-dual-boot.md

 installation.

 Particularly, the biggest problem was the graphics.
-My laptop has dual graphics, an integrated Intel HD Graphics 630 and an Nvidia Quadro M2200, both which are fantastic graphics cards for rendering video and for the occasional video gaming.
+My laptop has dual graphics, an integrated Intel HD Graphics 630 and an NVIDIA Quadro M2200, both which are fantastic graphics cards for rendering video and for the occasional video gaming.
 However, Ubuntu really doesn't handle hybrid graphics well (or, at least, that's what I thought when I installed it), so I decided, back then, to